 Americans with Disabilities Act (ADA) Regulations for Swimming Pools Handout

 New regulations regarding ADA became effective on March 15, 2011.
 This document will provide a brief summary of the new regulations that pertain to swimming pools (public and semi-public, water parks, wading, spas, and all other pools).
-It is for informational purposes only and not intended to be a complete description of this federal law.
+It is for informational purposes only and is not intended to be a complete description of this federal law.

 Frequently Asked Questions About Public and Semi-Public Swimming Pools and Spas